Summer and Fall Reflection

 Thank you to all who have contributed sustaining donations which have made everything possible for us, the generosity that helped us create a budget and plans for winter, spring and next summer.
 We are working on that budget and developing our next seasons!

-As we write, there are days when the voices of song, children laughing, adults sitting in close conversation and some working sweating maintaining, there is a sweep of thankfulness for such clear expression of humanity.
-In this place where all things can be.
-That we have the space to do this and hold this feels beyond.
+As we write, there are days when the voices of song, children laughing, adults sitting in close conversation and working together in all seasons, there is a sweep of thankfulness for such clear expression of humanity, and that we have the space practice community everyday.